ballerina-attic/module-storeforward/src/storeforward/Module.md

 ### 3. Control message forwarding rate

-Message forwarding rate is controlled by following parameters
+Message forwarding rate is controlled by following parameters.

-* pollTimeConfig - users can configure an interval where forwarding task triggers.
-Even a cron expression is possible. (i.e `0/2 * * * * ?`)
+* `pollTimeConfig` - Interval messages should be polled from the broker (milliseconds) or cron expression for polling task (i.e. `0/2 * * * * ?`)
-* forwardingInterval - By default this is configured to`0`.
+* `forwardingInterval` - By default this is configured to `0`.
 It is effective only when `batchSize > 1`.
 The messages in a batch will be forwarded to the HTTP service with a delay of `forwardingInterval` between the messages configured in milliseconds.
 By default `batchSize = 1`.

->Note : message preprocess delay and response handling delay will also get added and affect to the overall forwarding rate.
-This is because
+>Note : message preprocess delay and response handling delay will also get added and effect the overall forwarding rate.
-        messages are processed one after the other.
+>This is because messages are processed one after the other.

 Sample config: Forward a message once two seconds